Insights

 Why Rote Memorization Is Extremely Risky

-When you memorize your script as one long, unbroken string of text, any little bump in the road or unexpected moment could throw you off and break up your memorized rhythm.
-If at any moment during your speech something interrupts you, you’ll lose your place, and it’ll be hard to get back on track.
+• It’s risky.
+When you memorize your script as one long, unbroken string of text, any little bump in the road or unexpected moment could throw you off and break up your robotic rhythm.
+If an interruption makes you lose your place, it’s hard to get back on track.

 Full Transcript